 The variable predSplitCuFlag specifying whether the split_cu_flag is predicted by inter-component prediction is derived as specified in the following.

-If slice_type is not equal to I and lim_qt_pred_flag is equal to 1, predSplitCuFlag is set equal to TextureCtDepth[ x0 ][ y0 ] <= ctDepth
+If slice_type is not equal to I and RapPicFlag is equal to 0 and lim_qt_pred_flag is equal to 1, predSplitCuFlag is set equal to TextureCtDepth[ x0 ][ y0 ] <= ctDepth

-Otherwise (slice_type is equal to I or lim_qt_pred_flag is equal to 0), predSplitCuFlag is set equal to 0.
+Otherwise (slice_type is equal to I or RapPicFlag is equal to 1 or lim_qt_pred_flag is equal to 0), predSplitCuFlag is set equal to 0.

 split_cu_flag[ x0 ][ y0 ] specifies whether a coding unit is split into coding units with half horizontal and vertical size.
 The array indices x0, y0 specify the location ( x0, y0 ) of the top-left luma sample of the considered coding block relative to the top-left luma sample of the picture.